vindarel/cl-cookbook/data-structures.md

 ### Comparing lists

-We can use sets functions.
+We can use set functions.

 ## Set